rails/rails/guides/source/routing.md

 get 'photos/:id', to: 'photos#show', constraints: { id: /[A-Z]\d{5}/ }
 ```

-This route would match paths such as `/photos/A12345`, but not `/photos/893`.
+The above route definition requires `id` to be 5 alphanumeric characters long.
+Therefore, this route would match paths such as `/photos/A12345`, but not `/photos/893`.
 You can more succinctly express the same route this way:

 ```ruby
 get 'photos/:id', to: 'photos#show', id: /[A-Z]\d{5}/